gelisam/typelevel-rewrite-rules/README.md

 ### Ghosts of Departed Proofs

 The [Ghosts of Departed Proofs](https://hackage.haskell.org/package/gdp) library supports a variety of styles, including refined types like LiquidHaskell, computer-checked proofs like Hasochism, and using typechecker plugins and "trust me" axioms to avoid having to write those proofs.
-However, its most distiguishing style involves giving names to arguments and functions, like this:
+However, its signature style involves giving names to arguments and functions, like this:

 ```haskell
 {-# LANGUAGE TypeOperators #-}